 Park off the street, parked vehicles impede snowplowing.

-When shoveling snow, pile it on your property, not on the street or sidewalk.
+When shovelling snow, pile it on your property, not on the street or sidewalk.

 Clear snow and ice away from catch basins to allow water from melting snow to enter the storm sewers.